 While the ten pre-health designations advised by Pre-Professional Health Careers are options available to entering students during the admissions process, they are not degree-granting majors; for example, students will not complete a degree in "pre-medicine."
 As many health professions schools and programs either require or recommend completion of a bachelor's degree prior to entry, the majority of pre-health designated students will eventually select a degree-granting major.

-To support this process and to uphold Texas Senate Bill 25, students in pre-health designations are encouraged to identify and declare into a degree-granting major by the end of the semester after they earn 30 credit hours.
+To support this process and to uphold Texas Senate Bill 25, students in pre-health designations are advised to identify and declare into a degree-granting major by the end of the semester after they earn 30 credit hours.
 While state law does allow students to remain in undeclared designations for this length of time, the earlier a student formalizes their plans and begins their relationship with a degree-granting major department, its faculty, students, and advisors, the better.

 All Texas Tech University students, including those in declared, degree-granting majors, are able to access the advising, programs, and services provided by Pre-Professional Health Careers.